TheJacksonLaboratory/LIRICAL/docs/phenotype-score.rst

 =========================

 LIRICAL calculates a likelihood ratio score for phenotypic observations for each differential diagnosis.
-The phenotype likelihood ratio score can be combined with LIRICAL's genotype likelhood ratio score for a combined analysis of phenotypes and genetic data (such as exome or genome sequencing) or can be used as a tool to assess phenotype data alone.
+The phenotype likelihood ratio score can be combined with LIRICAL's genotype likelihood ratio score for a combined analysis of phenotypes and genetic data (such as exome or genome sequencing) or can be used as a tool to assess phenotype data alone.